andrewtchin/aws/sts/README.md

 ### Sample Application

-The sample application is running on an instance with the following IAM role:
+The sample application is running on an instance with the following IAM role (arn:aws:iam::<account-id>:role/assumerole):
 ```
 {
   "Version": "2012-10-17",